 After coming up with the idea, the next step in starting your business should be to write an ice skating rink business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

 Due to the size, finding a suitable location can be a challenge, especially one that is convenient to customers.
-Locating close to other amusement related activities can also help with getting customers to notice your facility.
+Locating close to other amusement-related activities, high-traffic areas, or tourist areas, can also help with getting customers to your facility.